Measurements for all times, for all people

 About the BIPM

-The signing of the Metre Convention in 1875 created the BIPM and for the first time formalised international cooperation in metrology.
-The Convention established the International Bureau of Weights and Measures and laid the foundations for worldwide uniformity of measurement in all aspects of our endeavours, historically focusing on and assisting industry and trade, but today just as vital as we tackle the grand challenges of the 21st century such as climate change, health, and energy.
+The signing of the Metre Convention in 1875 created the International Bureau of Weights and Measures (BIPM) and for the first time formalised international cooperation in metrology.
+The Convention established the BIPM and laid the foundations for worldwide uniformity of measurement in all aspects of our endeavours, historically focusing on and assisting industry and trade, but today just as vital as we tackle the grand challenges of the 21st century such as climate change, health, and energy.
 The BIPM undertakes scientific work at the highest level on a selected set of physical and chemical quantities.
 The BIPM is the hub of a worldwide network of national metrology institutes (NMIs) which continue to realise and disseminate the chain of traceability to the SI into national accredited laboratories and industry.

 About the OIML